CoconutGoodie/figma-plugin-react-vite/README.md

 1. **_Logical Sides in Mind:_** Figma plugins that render a UI work on two different processes (split into code.js and index.html in Figma docs).
 This boilerplate keeps the sides separated by allowing them to share code (under ./src/common/).

 2. **_Intercommunitive:_** Logical sides should be able to communicate with each other without creating huge and unscalable nested if statements.
-This boilerplate solves it by declaring isolated messages (under `./src/common/network/messages/`)!
+This boilerplate solves it by declaring isolated messages and handlers (under `./src/common/network/messages/`)!
+(Using the [Monorepo Networker](https://github.com/CoconutGoodie/monorepo-networker) library)

 3. **_Easy to Build:_** Configure the `figma.manifest.ts` config with your plugin credentials once, then just build with your everyday `npm run build` command!
 The `/dist` folder will be ready to publish already!